WHAT IS AMBERGRIS?

 Although not as common currently, it wasn’t uncommon in the not so recent past to find ambergris in certain alcoholic beverages, in ice cream, in cigarettes and in some daring culinary works.

-Sadly, this is not yet the norm of everyday, several nations still look to dissuade the use and trade of Ambergris and ban its commercial use and sale.
-In the USA, the endangered species act of 1973, rightly so defines the sperm whale as an endangered species, however it also includes ambergris in the list of banned animal products derived from the sperm whale.
-Thus, although not routinely enforced by the National Oceanographic and Atmospheric Administration (NOAA) in their portfolio of responsibility for marine mammals, it remains a law on the books and Ambergris as a prohibited item of open trade and sale within the USA.
+In the USA, the Endangered Species Act of 1973, rightly so defines the sperm whale as an endangered species.
+However, it also includes ambergris in the list of banned animal products derived from the Sperm whale.
+Thus, although not routinely enforced by the National Oceanographic and Atmospheric Administration (NOAA) in their portfolio of responsibility for marine mammals, it remains a law on the books and ambergris as a prohibited item for both possession and open trade and sale within the USA.

 Denominations